rankutah/blog/sites/rodmaxfielddds/content/services/dentures.md

 # Dentures

 A denture is an appliance that replaces missing teeth.
-In our office dentures are the last-resort, but they are sometimes necessary.
+In our office, dentures are a last resort, but they are sometimes necessary.

 There are different types of dentures for different scenarios.
 These include complete dentures, partial dentures, immediate dentures, implant-retained dentures, and temporary flippers.